Key takeaways

-Although weight gain is frequently linked to Type 2 diabetes, weight loss can also be a sign of either Type 1 or Type 2 diabetes.
+Weight gain is commonly associated with Type 2 diabetes due to increased appetite and insulin resistance, while unexplained weight loss can be a symptom of both Type 1 and Type 2 diabetes.

 In most cases, weight loss is high on the list of ways to prevent and manage diabetes.
 Losing weight may help improve cardiovascular health, reduce high blood pressure, regulate blood glucose levels, reverse insulin resistance, and more.
 Still, many individuals may experience weight changes due to diabetes.
 Although weight gain is commonly associated with Type 2 diabetes, weight loss is a potential symptom in cases of Type 1 or Type 2 diabetes.
 Fortunately, knowing how diabetes can cause weight loss, what to look for, and when to see a healthcare provider can go a long way in managing the disease and staying healthy.